Its not just about vampires - the literary connections of Yorkshire's abbeys.

 Updated:

-Whitby Abbey's connection with Bram Stoker's Dracula is famous but there are other less well-known links between Yorkshire abbeys and a range of writers - including Alexandre Dumas, John Dryden, William Wordsworth, Walter Scott and Jeannette Winterson.
-Both Dumas and Dryden wrote about the scandalous doings of the 2nd Duke of Buckingham, who lived in Helmsley and had an unfortunate impact on the Aislabies - owners of Fountains Abbey and Studley Royal, while the abbot of Jervaulx appears as a character in Ivanhoe.
+Whitby Abbey's connection with Bram Stoker's Count Dracula is famous but there are other, less well-known links between Yorkshire's abbeys and a range of writers - including Alexandre Dumas, John Dryden, William Wordsworth, Walter Scott and the Brontes.
+Both Dumas and Dryden wrote about the scandalous doings of the 2nd Duke of Buckingham, who lived in Helmsley and had an unfortunate impact on George Aislabie - owner of Studley Royal, while the abbot of Jervaulx appears as a character in Ivanhoe.

 About Peter Lewis

-Peter's talks reflect his interest in the history of Yorkshire, especially the Cistercian abbeys, founded from Burgundy.
-Their monks were instrumental in rebuilding the county after the devastation of the Harrying of the North.
-This has led him to explore other Burgundian links with Selby, Rotherham and Pontefract as well as writers inspired by Yorkshire's abbeys.
+Peter's talks reflect his interest in the history of Yorkshire, especially its abbeys.
+The monks of the eight Cistercian abbeys were instrumental in rebuilding the county after the devastation of the Harrying of the North.
+This has led him to explore other links with Selby, Rotherham and Pontefract as well the numerous literary links of Yorkshire's abbeys - beyond Bram Stoker's Dracula.

 Send a message to the speaker